Levenshtein distance

 class StringEdit5(StringEdit4):

-'''distance, alignment, and edit paths between strings
+"""Distance, alignment, and human-readable edit paths between strings.

 Parameters